 Pune, came under direct British rule, with the exception of the states

-Kolhapur and
+of Kolhapur and Satara,

 which retained local Maratha rulers.
 The Maratha-ruled states of